Data Types - Does size really matter? - DateTime vs. DateTime2

 Let's look at it now as a whole.
-Let's say you have a total of 10 Billion DateTime records in your database, which is 74.5GB.
-If you were to only need seconds, you could convert and save about 18.6GB.
-If you needed 3 precision which is the same as the current DateTime, you would save 9.31GB.
+Let's say you have 10 Billion DateTime records in your database, which is 74.5GB.
+If you only need seconds, you could convert and save about 18.6GB.
+If you needed three precision, the same as the current DateTime, you would save 9.31GB.
 Now multiply your savings for each full backup you make.
 That's quite a bit of disk savings.

-We can even take this a step further if you haven't yet and add data compression at the page level for both the table and the clustered index.
+We can even take this further if you haven't yet and add data compression at the page level for both the table and the clustered index.

 Here is a comparison of the backup and restore between DateTime and DateTime2(0).

 Backing up DateTime, which had 1,340,410 pages, took 9.331 seconds at 1,122.275 MB/sec.